Current Status Questions

-The bike rack can be used with wheel sizes from 12″ to 29″ and up to a 5″ wide tire with no adapters needed.
+The bike rack can be used with a wheelbase of 56″ with wheel sizes from 12″ to 29″, and up to a 5″ wide tire with no adapters needed.
 See the no-tools tire size adjustment in action:

 Here is an image of the bike size range dimensions.